 Nothing good can come from contacting a debt collection company.
-And making payments on the collection account will reset the clock.
+And making payments on the debt will reset the clock.
 So instead of helping your credit, it could make it worse.
-Of course, there are times when it’s best to just pay the collection account, especially if it’s new and you’re sure that it’s legit.
+Of course, there are times when it’s best to just pay the debt, especially if it’s new, and you’re certain that it’s legit.

-The best way to handle this is to work with a professional credit repair service.
-They have deleted millions of negative items from companies like EOS CCA for millions of clients nationwide.
+The best way to handle this is to work with a credit repair professional.
+They delete millions of negative items every year from companies like EOS CCA for millions of clients nationwide.

 And they may be able to help you too.

 Will EOS CCA sue me or garnish my wages?

 In their attempt to collect an unpaid debt, a collection agency may resort to litigation.
 However, if you work with a law firm like Lexington Law, you have nothing to worry about.
 They will help you dispute the EOS CCA debt with the credit bureaus and possibly remove it from your credit report.
 It’s also quite possible that you will never hear from or have to deal with EOS CCA again.